MichaelCurrin/code-cookbook/recipes/ci-cd/netlify/index.md

 With Ruby or Node and your gems and node modules (it will look for Gemfile and packages.json files).

-You don't have to setup a GH Actions workflow file of steps or choose any actions.
+You don't have to set up a GH Actions workflow file of steps or choose any actions.

-With GH Actions, setup an auth token to actually push to a `gh-pages` branch for serving on GH Pages.
+With GH Actions, set up an auth token to actually push to a `gh-pages` branch for serving on GH Pages.
 Netlify doesn't need a token or even use a `gh-pages` branch as it stores the content for you.
 Note using a token makes Netlify more secure - you don't have to manage a token and worry about it getting shared accidentally.

 By the way, GH Actions and Netlify both have security to prevent secrets like a token from getting printed in your deploy log, in case someone makes a malicious fork.